Quick Guide to 3 Days in Santiago, Chile

 Getting Around:

-Chile is a skinny but long country located in the western coast of South America.
+Chile is a skinny but long country located on the western coast of South America.
 The country stretches as long as California and Oregon combined.
-Getting around Chile can be tricky but there are several options at your finger tips.
+Getting around Chile can be tricky but there are several options at your fingertips.

 Taxi and Ubers are also cheap options.
 I prefer using Ubers for safety measures.
 Theft is very common in Chile and so are unmarked taxis.